stuartwillis/poolparty/README.md

 quit(save="no")
 ```

-Another occasional bug is that 'multtest', from Bioconductor, can't be installed remotely.
-Similarly, we can also download it outside of R and repeat the installation.
+Occasionally 'multtest', from Bioconductor, can't be installed remotely.
+We can also download it outside of R and repeat the installation.
 Check the multest website (https://www.bioconductor.org/packages/release/bioc/html/multtest.html) to confirm which version is available.

 > wget https://www.bioconductor.org/packages/release/bioc/src/contrib/multtest_2.50.0.tar.gz